Frequently Asked Questions About St. Paul Al‑Anon/Alateen Intergroup

 What does Intergroup do?

-It keeps open an office where literature is sold and where people can call for information and other help.
+It maintains an office where literature is sold and where people can call for information and other help.

-It maintains, together with Minneapolis Al‑Anon/Alateen Information Services, the Twin Cities Al‑Anon website (www.al‑anon-alateen-msp.org) where you can find complete schedules of Al‑Anon and Alateen meetings, announcements of open meetings and roundups and basic information about Al‑Anon and Alateen.
+It maintains, together with Minneapolis Al‑Anon/Alateen Information Services, the Twin Cities Al‑Anon website (al‑anon-alateen-msp.org) where you can find announcements of open meetings and roundups and basic information about Al‑Anon and Alateen.
+There are links to the Minnesota South Area website, mnsa-afg.org, where there are schedules of Al‑Anon and Alateen meetings.

 It publishes Al‑A‑News, the Intergroup newsletter.
 This is mailed to all the groups we serve.
 It is also emailed to individual members who so request.
 If you would like to receive it by email, send a request to stpaulafg@pobox.com.